 Responsive websites are able to adjust their content to accommodate the size of the device accessing them.
 A mobile-responsive website will look radically different than its desktop counterpart – and be much easier to interact with, as well.

-Google has been prioritizing mobile responsiveness as an SEO ranking factor for years.
+Google has been prioritizing mobile responsiveness as an SEO ranking factor for years, as well as SEO meta descriptions.
 If your website doesn’t offer a smooth, intuitive experience to users on mobile devices, its ranking will suffer.
 Not only that, but people who have come to expect a smooth, mobile-optimized user experience will be disappointed, and your brand reputation will take a hit as a result.

 Fortunately, using a modern website builder allows you to verify how your website looks on various mobile devices.
 You can check how it looks in smartphone portrait orientation, or wider tablet landscape orientation.
 You can even configure the specifics of how certain assets – like your all-important photographs – are displayed in each case.